astrawnuts/docs_v2/docs/2021-10-29-✅-how-to-enable-third-party-access-in-myir-online.md

 ---
-title: How to enable Third Party Access in MyIR Online ✅
+title: 🤝 How to enable Third Party Access in MyIR Online
-sidebar_label: How to enable Third Party Access in MyIR Online ✅
+sidebar_label: 🤝 How to enable Third Party Access in MyIR Online
 slug: enable-third-party-access-in-my-ir
 date: 2021-10-29T05:57:02.379Z
 ---
-# Enabling third party access in MyIR portal. ✅
+# <div class="emoji">🤝</div> Enable third party access in MyIR.

+import Fontawesome from "./components/Fontawesome.js";
+import { faHandshake } from '@fortawesome/free-solid-svg-icons';

 Your account may have third party access disabled.